compmem/smile/docs/smile_states.rst

 --------

 :py:class:`~smile.keyboard.KeyPress` is an input state that waits for a keyboard press during its *duration*.
-You are able to pass in a list of strings as parameters that are acceptable keyboard buttons into *keys*.
-You are also able to select a correct key by passing in its string name as a parameter to *correct_resp*.
+A list of strings can be passed in as parameters that are acceptable keyboard buttons into *keys*. a correct key can be selected by passing in its string name as a parameter to *correct_resp*.

-You are able to access the information about this **KeyPress** state by getting the following attributes :
+Access to the information about the **KeyPress** state by can be achieved by using the following attributes:

     -pressed : a string that is the name of the key that was pressed.
     -press_time : a float value of the time when the key was pressed.
     -correct : a boolean that is whether or not they pressed the correct_resp -rt : a float that is the reaction time of the keypress.
 It is *press_time* - *base_time*.

-The following is a keypress example that will show you what key you pressed.
+The following is a keypress example that will identify what keys were pressed.

 ::